-Depending on the size of your workplace, you likely have one or more forklifts or other industrial trucks at your disposal in order to keep your profit centres running efficiently.
+Depending on the size of your workplace, you likely have one or more forklifts or other industrial trucks at your disposal in order to keep your profit centers running efficiently.
 Even if you only need the one, there are some rules that prove universal when it comes to making the most of your machine and its efficiency in your job shop, saving you time and money.
 Here’s tips we’ve gathered from the team at Tempus Tools and their decades of experience to find out how you can easily make your forklift even more efficient.

 Your forklift is useful, but is it accessible?

 Your forklift is far less useful to you if you struggle to access it within your workplace.
 Make sure that your forklift is always returned to the same designated area when you finish using it.
-You can mark this out with brightly coloured floor tape.
+You can mark this out with brightly colored floor tape.
 Make sure that this area, as well as the walkways the forklift regularly uses, is never blocked off by pallets or other equipment.

 If fetching your forklift seems to take longer than it should, or if it’s in such high demand that you or others have to go into downtime, this is also an issue of accessibility.
 In this scenario, it might be wise to consider getting a second forklift and setting up an additional parking space on the opposite end of the floor.
 If the functions of the areas are different enough (e.g. one area is production-based while the other focuses on incoming and outgoing deliveries), segregate each forklift to its own operation zone so that each area can have sufficient access to a machine.